frytg/event-livestream-tools/vmix-cloud/README.md

 A compute engine of the size configured in [run-base.yaml](run-base.yaml) will be booted, attached to an external GPU accelerator.
 Now connect to the machine using [Google Cloud RDP](https://chrome.google.com/webstore/detail/chrome-rdp-for-google-clo/mpbbnannobiobpnfblimoapbephgifkm) or Microsoft Remote Desktop ([AppStore](https://apps.apple.com/de/app/microsoft-remote-desktop-10/id1295203466?mt=12)).

+### Compute machine types

+There are plenty of machine types on Google Cloud platform, GPUs are primarily supported on N1 machines.
+See [available regions and zones](https://cloud.google.com/compute/docs/regions-zones/?hl=en_US#available) for the full list.

+### GPUs

+The GPUs are only available in several zones.
+Check ["NVIDIA® GRID® GPUs for graphics workloads"](https://cloud.google.com/compute/docs/gpus#gpu-virtual-workstations) for the up-to-date mapping.
+Make sure the quota in your project permits the desired configuration (Cloud Console -> IAM & Admin -> Quoatas).

+### Quotas

+Speaking of quotas, they can be the bottleneck once your cloud project is initiallly created.
+There are limits on all aspects such as CPU, RAM, Disks, GPUs, etc. The critical part can be the "_Compute Engine API NVIDIA T4 Virtual Workstation GPUs_" limit, which is low in the beginning but can be increasing via a support request (may take time or can be rejected).

 ## Setup Microsoft Environment

 ### Setup dependencies